Disclosure Based on TCFD Recommendations

 Determining Targets for the Analysis

 In this scenario analysis, all our group's businesses are included as the target.
-Regarding the possible impact on real estate holdings, the analysis covers office buildings, commercial facilities, detached houses, apartment buildings, hotels, and logistics facilities as asset classes that are expected to be strongly affected by climate change, while pre-owned condominiums units, which have a small impact, were excluded from the analysis.
+Regarding the possible impact on real estate holdings, the analysis covers office buildings, commercial facilities, detached houses, apartment buildings, hotels, and logistics facilities as asset classes that are expected to be strongly affected by climate change, while existing condominiums units, which have a small impact, were excluded from the analysis.

 Determining Time Frames for the Analysis